Analysis | How to get the NFL mad about calling the Super Bowl ‘the Super Bowl’

 I amended my proposal.
 What if, instead, I tried to sell a TV cabinet on Facebook (as though people don’t wall-mount televisions these days, but you get the point), and pitched it as perfect for watching the Super Bowl?
 Again, Stabbe was skeptical that the NFL would care.

-“The real question still is whether or not that’s trademark infringement or what’s called ‘nominative fair use,’” he said.
+“The real question still is whether or not that’s trademark infringement or what’s called ‘nominative fair use,’ ” he said.
 “You can use someone else’s trademark to refer to them when there’s basically no other way to refer to them and it’s not misleading; [when] it’s clear you’re talking about the third party, you’re not trying to brand yourself.
 So to me?
 In my humble opinion?
 If you bury Super Bowl in the middle of a declarative sentence, and you don’t draw attention to it, that’s not trademark infringement.”

 He added an important caveat: The NFL might not agree.
 The NFL might think I was trying to leverage its “good will” to sell my product, which — fair, I was.
 This is key: The boundaries of the law are not necessarily what guides the NFL’s response; instead, the whims and will of the NFL guide it.
 Stabbe could explain what response he might expect, but he certainly couldn’t anticipate where and how the NFL might deploy its police force.
 (A spokesperson for the NFL did not follow up on my request for an interview.)